mattjmorrison/mattjmorrison.github.io/_posts/2010-10-22-agile-crusade-5.markdown

 After having seen how these agile shops operate I was extremely excited to try to implement some of the things that they were doing.
-I wanted a big public display our our CI environment, big white boards that showed what everyone was working on, scheduled releases with a predefined set of new features and enhancements that would be implemented and I wanted to do TDD and pair programming.
+I wanted a big public display of our CI environment, big white boards that showed what everyone was working on, scheduled releases with a predefined set of new features and enhancements that would be implemented and I wanted to do TDD and pair programming.
 The unfortunate thing was that my team was currently halved, half on one end of the